 Credit privacy numbers are a scam!
-You might think they're created by the Social Security Administration, but this isn't true.
-Scam artists promise these credit number add an additional layer of security in exchange for money--but it'll cost you more than just your bank account because identity theft occurs when someone uses another person's personal documents without permission to get loans or apply for other services like car rentals that require verification with government databases (not including social).
+You might think the Social Security Administration creates them, but this isn't true.
+Scam artists promise these credit numbers to add a layer of security in exchange for money.
+But it'll cost you more than just your bank account because identity theft occurs when someone uses another person's documents without permission to get loans or apply for other services like car rentals that require verification with government databases (not including social).

 Synthetic Identity Fraud

-Identity theft is a serious problem in the United States.
-Credit card numbers and other personal information can be used to open new accounts, but what about when someone has been wrongfully accused of identity fraud?
-There are ways for them get back on track with their life after being falsely branded as an ID thief!
+Identity theft is a severe problem in the United States.
+Can Credit card numbers and other personal information be used to open new accounts, but what about when someone has been wrongfully accused of identity fraud?
+There are ways for them to get back on track with their life after being falsely branded as an ID thief!

 Are CPNs Illegal?

 Credit privacy numbers are not something that I should give out because they're illegal.
-They originated from the legal grey area of Privacy Act 1974 which gave individuals their right to withhold social security number when other federal laws require it, but this law doesn't make them legal or any less prone for identity theft-theft can still land you in large penalties and jail time!
+They originated from the legal grey area of the Privacy Act 1974, which gave individuals their right to withhold social security numbers when other federal laws require it.
+However, this law doesn't make them legal or any less prone to identity theft-theft can still land you in hefty penalties and jail time!

 Credit card numbers are becoming more and more valuable as hackers find new ways to use them.
-A major part of this threat comes from synthetic ID fraud, including credit privacy number theft among other things like scamming an account through fake e-mails or phone calls pretending you have committed some crime so they can get your personal info off the bat before asking for payment upfront fees at dillution sites.
+A significant part of this threat comes from synthetic ID fraud.
+Including credit privacy number theft, among other things like scamming an account through fake e-mails or phone calls pretending you have committed some crime so they can get your info before asking for payment upfront fees at sites.

 How to Avoid Credit Privacy Number Scams